 E-bike opens world of possibility for bike touring

 I’m a purist and enjoy the physical challenge of biking.
-I had had an amazing time on Biketours.com’s bike/boat trip in the Greek Isles the year before and know the pain (and accomplishment) of burning lungs that come with tackling the steepest, longest climbs of my life.
-But the BikeTours experts say that the Greek Isles was a Class 3 ride and Albania would be a Class 4 – with even steeper, longer climbs.
+I had had an amazing time on BikeTours.com’s bike/boat trip in the Greek Isles and know the pain (and accomplishment!) of burning lungs that come with tackling the steepest, longest climbs of my life.
+But the BikeTours experts say that the Greek Isles was a Class 3 ride and Albania would be a Class 4, with even steeper, longer climbs.

 You can stop at a bend in the road to take in the breathtaking views or just get your breath.
-You can stop – even chat – with a shepherd edging his flock across the road.
-People wave and call out hello as we ride through a village and we wave and say a cheery “hello” as back.
+You can even chat with a shepherd edging his flock across the road.
+People wave and call out hello as you ride through a village and you can wave and say a cheery “hello” as back.
 Most important of all, you can stop when you want (as I did most frequently) to take photos.

 How it works

-It makes me feel as if I have superpowers.
+I’m so glad I went with the e-bike option: it makes me feel as if I have superpowers.

-The cycling company that BikeTours.com has selected for our tour, Cycle Albania, is relatively new and may in fact be the only company offering bike tours in the country.
+The cycling company that BikeTours.com selected for our tour, Cycle Albania, is relatively new and may in fact be the only company offering bike tours in the country.
 We attracted attention as we zipped through villages because we were such an oddity.

-And boy are we grateful for suspension and hydraulic brakes on the Day 6 ride, when we come down a road more like a mountain trail – broken gravel, rocks, potholes, gravel, steep with winding hairpin turns.
+My pedals have screw heads that grip the soles of my sneakers for the extra push without toe clips.
+And boy are we grateful for suspension and hydraulic brakes on the Day 6 ride, when we traveled down a road that was more like a mountain trail – broken gravel, rocks, potholes, gravel, and steep with winding hairpin turns.

 I use the e-bike feature of my Giant bike for the first time on the second day of cycling, when we are leaving Ohrid, in Macedonia, one of the oldest human settlements in Europe, and are on the last third of a 35-mile ride.
 We have three progressively longer and harder hills to climb on our way back into Albania.
-I just whisk up the hills like nothing – and am only in the “Norm” setting – I didn’t even use the “Sport” setting which gives even more thrust to each pedal stroke.
+I just whisk up the hills like nothing – and am only in the “Norm” setting – I didn’t even use the “Sport” setting, which gives even more thrust to each pedal stroke.

 © 2016 Travel Features Syndicate, a division of Workstyles, Inc. All rights reserved.
 Visit goingplacesfarandnear.com and travelwritersmagazine.com/TravelFeaturesSyndicate/.
 Blogging at goingplacesnearandfar.wordpress.com and moralcompasstravel.info.